Introduction: jointly owned property & partnerships

 You need to distinguish between:

 Merely holding property jointly does not constitute a partnership.
-An Inspector should see any case in which there is doubt as to whether a partnership exists and should consider it in the light of the guidance below.
+An Officer of HM Revenue & Customs should see any case in which there is doubt as to whether a partnership exists and should consider it in the light of the guidance below.

 A partnership is defined by Section 1(1) Partnership Act 1890 (which is reproduced in BIM72505) as: